Life-Like: Life-Like Trains

 Model railroading pioneer Gordon Varney sold off his Varney Scale Models company in 1960 to Sol Kramer.
 These HO scale model trains continued to be produced under the Varney name until March 1970, when the first advertising for Life-Like trains appeared in Railroad Model Craftsman magazine.
 The Life-Like line quickly expanded to include trains, track, structure kits, and accessories.

 In 1973, Sol Kramer approached industrial engineer Wai Shing Ting to help produce a source of electric motors for his model trains.
 They launched Sanda Kan as a joint manufacturing venture in Hong Kong.
 Sanda Kan later expanded into all aspects of manufacturing model trains and accessories for Life-Like, as well as other companies including Atlas Model Railroad, Lionel, and Märklin.
 Sanda Kan was acquired by Kader in 2008.

-Known for its line of train sets, Life-Like was known primarily as a "down-market" supplier.
-Looking to expand into the world of scale model railroading, the company put together a plan to manufacture models with more accurate and fine details as well as an improved motor drive, with a reasonable increase in cost.
+Known for its line of toy train sets, Life-Like was known primarily as a "down-market" affordable supplier.
+Looking to expand more into the world of scale model railroading, the company put together a plan to manufacture models with more accurate and fine details, as well as an improved motor drive, with a reasonable increase in cost.
 In 1989, Life-Like introduced the Proto 2000 line of finely detailed HO scale diesel locomotives.
-The first offering was the Proto 2000 BL2.
+The first offering was the Proto 2000 model of the BL2 locomotive.
 The Proto 1000 line was later created to produce a line of trains that would compete against other mid-range products like those made by Athearn and Walthers.

-At the same time, Life-Like upped its presence in N scale, moving away from down-market locomotives made for the firm by Mehano in Yugoslavia in the 1970s and beginning production at Sanda Kan with a higher quality line that also began with a BL2, followed by a GP38-2.
-The quality subsequently increased further, with diecast chassis designs replacing plastic ones on such models as EMD GP18 and GP20, EMD SW9/1200s and accurately scaled Fairbanks-Morse C-Liners.
-Steamers included the Berkshires used on the Van Sweringen railroads.
+At the same time, Life-Like upped its presence in N scale, moving away from down-market locomotives made for the firm by Mehano in Yugoslavia in the 1970s and beginning production at Sanda Kan with a higher quality line that also began with a BL2, followed by a model of an EMD GP38-2.
+The quality subsequently increased further, with diecast chassis designs replacing plastic ones on such models as the EMD GP18, GP20, SW9, SW 1200s and accurately scaled Fairbanks-Morse C-Liners.
+Steam locomotive models included the 2-8-4 Berkshires used on the Van Sweringen railroads.